mongodb/terraform-provider-mongodbatlas/website/docs/r/event_trigger.html.markdown

 * `project_id` - (Required) The unique ID for the project to create the trigger.
 * `app_id` - (Required) The ObjectID of your application.
+    * For more details on `project_id` and `app_id` see: https://www.mongodb.com/docs/atlas/app-services/admin/api/v3/#section/Project-and-Application-IDs
 * `name` - (Required) The name of the trigger.
 * `type` - (Required) The type of the trigger.
 Possible Values: `DATABASE`, `AUTHENTICATION`,`SCHEDULED`
 * `function_id` - (Optional) The ID of the function associated with the trigger.